-- Go to grad studies and obtain the “graduation package” which is a folder containing instructions and printed copies of all of the forms that you will need.
-These forms can also be found as modifiable PDFs on grad studies website.
+- Go to grad studies and obtain the “Graduation Packet” which is a folder containing instructions and printed copies of all of the forms that you will need.
+These forms can also be found as modifiable PDFs on the Graduate Studies Office website.

 - As soon as you have your mentor’s approval, schedule your defense date with your committee.
 Ask your department’s assistant to reserve the amphitheater for you and a room in which you can have your defense meeting with your committee.